vulus98/Rethinking-attention/README2.md

 The first script extracts inputs and outputs of
 - each encoder layer (identified by *whole_layer* in the file name),
-- each multi-headed attention (MHA) module (identified by *just_attention* in the file name),
+- each multi-headed attention (MHA) module (identified by *ALR* in the file name),
-- each "sublayer zero" which consists of the MHA, the layer normalization and the residual connection (identified by *with_residual* in the file name).
+- each "sublayer zero" which consists of the MHA, the layer normalization and the residual connection (identified by *ALRR* in the file name).

 The second script extracts inputs and outputs of
 - each MHA excluded the linear layer which mixes the values extracted by each head.
 This is to enable learning the output of each head separately as in the 'separate head' approach.